qbtl/url-shortener/README.md

 A url shortener is designed to reduce the length of urls which are often too long.
 This project aims to reduce the url to replace it with a slug.
 When we type the url with the slug, we are automatically redirect to the url given to create the slug.

-This porject uses NodeJS, Express and can be deployed on Heroku.
+This project uses NodeJS, Express and can be deployed on Heroku.

 To start the project follow the instructions below: